EdgarLeos/Pokemon-HP-Predictions/README.md

 - Anaconda for Juypter Notebook (Converting visuals to PDF with better formatting)
 - Google Colaboratory as IDE

+** Inference Methods used with Scikit**
+- Models: KNeighborsClassifier, KNeighborsRegressor, LinearRegression, and PolynomialFeatures

 ## Results:

 ## Discussion